-Name Description sysDescr Shows the system assigned name and the software version. sysUpTime Shows the elapsed time since the system last started. sysContact Configures the contact information (in this case, an email address) for the Avaya support group. sysName Configures the name of this device. sysLocation Configures the physical location of this device.
-Virtuallpv6Addr Specifies the virtual IPv6 address.
-Virtuallpv6PrefixLength Specifies the length of the virtual IPv6 address prefix (in bits).
+Name Description sysDescr Shows the system assigned name and the software version.

+Name Description sysUpTime Shows the elapsed time since the system last started. sysContact Configures the contact information (in this case, an email address) for the Avaya support group. sysName Configures the name of this device. sysLocation Configures the physical location of this device.
 DnsDomainName Configures the default domain for querying the DNS server.
 LastChange Displays the time since the last configuration change.
 LastVlanChange Displays the time since the last VLAN change.
 LastStatisticsReset Displays the time since the statistics counters were last reset.

-Name Description LastRunTimeConfigSave Displays the last run-time configuration saved.
+LastRunTimeConfigSave Displays the last run-time configuration saved.
 DefaultRuntimeConfigFileName Displays the default Run-time configuration file directory name.
 ConfigFileName Specifies the name of a new configuration file.
-ActionGroup1 Can be one of the following actions: resetCounters-resets all statistic counters saveRuntimeConfig-saves the current run-time configuration loadLicense-Loads a software license file to enable features ActionGroup2 Specifies the following action: resetIstStatCounters-Resets the IST statistic counters ActionGroup3 Can be the following action: flushIpRouteTbl-flushes IP routes from the routing table ActionGroup4 Can be the following action: softReset-resets the device without running power-on tests resetConsole-resets the switch console Result Displays a message after you click Apply .
+ActionGroup1 Can be one of the following actions: resetCounters-resets all statistic counters saveRuntimeConfig-saves the current run-time configuration loadLicense-loads a software license file to enable features ActionGroup3 Can be the following action: flushlpRouteTbl-flushes IP routes from the routing table ActionGroup4 Can be the following action: softReset-resets the device without running power-on tests Result Displays a message after you click Apply .